Lauraluo2019/Lauraluo2019/README.md

 - 👋 Hi, I’m @Lauraluo2019
-- 👀 I’m interested in and currently learning R programing, Data Science
+- 👀 I’m interested in and currently learning R programing
 - 📫 You can reach me at luoyuan07@gmail.com

 <!---